mattansb/cheatR/README.md

 ### Shiny app!

-You can also launch a shiny app with:
+The accompanying `Shiny` app can be found on [shinyapps.io](https://almogsi.shinyapps.io/cheatR/), but can also be run locally with:

 ``` r
 cheatR::catch_em_app()